 Ingredients for Making Yogurt

-And as I mentioned previously, there are only two ingredients.
-First, you will need ½ gallon of the milk of your choice.
+There are only two ingredients.
+First, you will need a half gallon of the milk of your choice.
 I’ve successfully used everything from skim milk to whole milk (even adding a little half-and-half or heavy cream on occasion).
-And you can use either homogenized or non-homogenized milk, but non-homogenized milk will have a layer of cream that forms on top of the finished yogurt, which is something that I rather like.
-The only other ingredient is a yogurt starter.
-You can purchase a yogurt starter online, or do like I do.
-Or you can simply use a small amount cup of store-bought plain yogurt (but be sure it states that it has live, active cultures on the package).
+You can use either homogenized or non-homogenized milk, but non-homogenized milk will have a layer of cream that forms on top of the finished yogurt, which is something that I rather like.

-Another option is to use a bit of yogurt from a previous homemade batch, but this may become less effective over further consecutive batches.
-This weakening of the starter with successive batches can be avoided if you use what’s known as an heirloom style starter.
+Another option is to use some yogurt from a previous homemade batch, but this may become less effective over subsequent batches.
+This weakening of the starter with successive batches can be avoided if you use an heirloom-style starter culture.
+My favorite and the one I use the most is an heirloom Bulgarian yogurt culture.
+It makes a thick, creamy yogurt with a delicious tangy flavor.

-Tips for making homemade yogurt:
+Tips for making easy, Homemade Yogurt:

-• This recipe makes half a gallon of yogurt.
+- This recipe makes half a gallon of yogurt.
 If this is too much for you, simply cut the recipe in half or even a quarter.

-• Homemade yogurt will store well in the refrigerator for several weeks.
+- Homemade yogurt will store well in the refrigerator for several weeks.
 If it starts to look bad or smell funny at any point, discard it and make a new batch.

 *As an Amazon Associate I earn from qualifying purchases.
 This post may contain Amazon or other affiliate links, which means I will earn a commission at no additional cost to you if you click through and make a purchase.*

-How to Make Homemade Yogurt the Easy Way
+How to Make Easy Homemade Yogurt

 Description